ucsb-cs56/w20/_labWIP/proj01.md

 We'll add the ability for the user to search for earthquakes at some distance from any location, not just the hardcoded latitude and longitude of the UCSB campus.

-In this project, we will:
+In Part 1 of this project, we will:
 * Start with your lab07 code, deploying it to a new Heroku instance
 * Do some refactoring to get the code base ready for a larger application
 * Add a form where you the user can enter a location
 * Add interaction with a separate API that looks up latitude and longitude of locations (also known as "geocoding").
+* Add the ability to list all of the matching locations returned by the API.

+In later steps of the project, we'll:
+* Add the ability to look up Earthquakes from any of those locations.
 * Add a database table for locations, and the ability to store locations in that table
-* Add the ability to look up Earthquakes from any of those locations.

 # Step by step instructions